Multirate filter bank and multidimensional directional filter banks

-This article provides a short survey of the concepts, principles and applications of Multirate Filter Banks and Multidimensional Directional Filter Banks.
+This article provides a short survey of the concepts, principles and applications of Multirate filter banks and Multidimensional Directional filter banks.

 Multirate systems

 Linear time-invariant systems typically operate at a single sampling rate, which means that we have the same sampling rate at input and output.
 In other words, in an LTI system, the sampling rate would not change in the system.

 Systems that use different sampling rates at different stages are called multirate systems.
 The multirate system can have different sampling rates based on desire.

 Also multirate systems can provide different sampling rates without destroying the signal components.

 In Figure 1, you can see a block diagram of a two channel multirate system.

-Multirate Filter Bank
+Multirate filter bank

 A multirate filter bank divides a signal into a number of subbands, which can be analysed at different rates corresponding to the bandwidth of the frequency bands.
 One important fact in multirate filtering is that the signal should be filtered before decimation, otherwise aliasing and frequency folding would occur.